DKISTDC/telescope.hs/README.md

     axes: [1800,1800]
 ```

-We can use Massiv's `Array` to parse, manipulate, and display data
+We can use `Array` from [Data.Massiv](https://hackage.haskell.org/package/massiv) to parse, manipulate, and display data

 ```
   Image img : _ <- pure fits.extensions